nybble-security/sigma-rules-wiki/pages/linux/auditd/lnx_auditd_alter_bash_profile.md

 It will help to redefine the real impact of the rule.

 # 3. Decide
-- True positive at any case because client insight is required here:
+- Escalate at any case because client insight is required here:
   - if it's not legitimous, deeper investigation has to be made
   - if it's fine, rule has to be disabled